sgotluru/task_tracker/README.md

     This will install `tasktkr` command globally in your environment.

 ## Usage
-After installation, you can sue the `tasktkr` command to manage your tasks.
+After installation, you can use the `tasktkr` command to manage your tasks.

 ### Command-line Options
 To see all available commands and usage instructions, run: